delta-io/delta/docs/source/delta-sharing.md

 ## Query an older snapshot of a shared table (time travel)

-Once the provider enables history sharing of the shared table, Delta Sharing time travel allows you to query an older snapshot of a shared table.
+Once the data provider enables history sharing of the shared table, Delta Sharing time travel allows you to query an older snapshot of a shared table.

 .. code-language-tabs::